franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/README.md

 ### Toggl

 We do offer an integration between OpenProject and the time tracking app Toggl.
 Find out more [here](../../user-guide/time-and-costs/time-tracking/toggl-integration/).

+## Other tools and workarounds

+Some tools do not have a direct integration with OpenProject, but there are workarounds or alternative methods to use them alongside OpenProject.
+These may involve manual steps, third-party services, or custom setups.

+> [!IMPORTANT]
+> These tools are not officially integrated with OpenProject.
+We do not guarantee full compatibility or error-free usage.
+Use of these workarounds is at your own risk.

+### Excel

+Find out more about the [Excel synchronization with OpenProject](./excel-synchronization).

+### Jira

+We do not provide a direct integration between OpenProject and Jira ourselves.
+However, you can export your tasks from Jira into an Excel file and then import these tasks via an [Excel plugin into OpenProject](./excel-synchronization).

+If you want to migrate from Jira to OpenProject, please consult [this user-provided OpenProject Jira importer](https://github.com/dotnetfactory/openproject-jira-importer).
+Please note that it is not officially supported and that we do not take any liability when you use it.

+If you would like to learn more about the features of **OpenProject vs Jira** please read [here](https://www.openproject.org/blog/open-source-jira-alternative/).

+### Microsoft Project

+To move tasks from MS Project to OpenProject, you can export your MS Project file to Excel and then [synchronize it with OpenProject]( ./excel-synchronization/).

+### Timesheet

+Currently, there is no direct integration between OpenProject and Timesheet.
+If you are looking for a time tracking tool with a simple push of a button, consider the integration with [Toggl](../../user-guide/time-and-costs/time-tracking/toggl-integration/).

 ### Trello